HIV/AIDS Clinical Trials

 Examples of HIV/AIDS clinical trials under way include:

 It depends on the study.
-Some HIV/AIDS clinical trials enroll only people infected with HIV.
-Other studies include people who aren’t infected with HIV.
+Some HIV/AIDS clinical trials enroll only people who have HIV.
+Other studies include people who don’t have HIV.

 Other factors such as age, gender, HIV treatment history, or other medical conditions may also restrict who can participate in an HIV/AIDS clinical trial.

 Participating in an HIV/AIDS clinical trial can provide benefits.
 For example, many people participate in HIV/AIDS clinical trials because they want to contribute to HIV/AIDS research.
-They may have HIV or know somebody who is infected with HIV.
+They may have HIV or know someone who has HIV.